oliverde8/comfyBundle/README.md

 ### Low priority
 - [ ] Add more basic config types.
   - [ ] Ideas?
 Create a ticket
-- [ ] Add command line to see configs & scopes
 - [ ] Add caching per scope.
 Do this by creating a layered storage so that when we read we first read on the cacheStorage then the other solution.
 - [ ] Add documentation.
   - [ ] How not to use doctrine but alternative solution.